chnm/thatcamp-org/wp-content/plugins/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 1.7.1 =
+* Added an Arabic translation.
+* Updated Portuguese translation.
+* Updated French translation.
+* Fixed MySQL errors caused by the plugin converting table names to lowercase.
+* Fixed a bug where the plugin would sometimes report broken Twitter links as working.
+* Fixed the plugin author URL.

 = 1.7 =
 * Added support for youtu.be shortlinks.